lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 	-  Bring people along in the process

-"It isn’t organic.
-It doesn’t happen purely through goodwill.
+"It isn't organic.
+It doesn't happen purely through goodwill.
 It takes intention, planning, and stamina."